tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/cmn/background.md

 ## Background

-- Retired USAF fighter pilot

-- Retired engineer with ManTech Corporation
+- Retired USAF fighter pilot, retired engineer with ManTech Corporation

-- I've been programming computers since 1961

-- I've had my own programmable computer(s) since 1974
+- Programmed computers since 1961, had my own programmable computer(s) since 1974

-- I've used Unix and GNU/Linux and FOSS professionally for over 23 years
+- Used Unix and GNU/Linux and FOSS professionally for over 23 years

-    - I use them daily in my personal projects as well as my work on FOSS projects
+    - Use them daily in my personal projects as well as my work on FOSS projects

-- I'm curious about lots of things

-- I'm passionate about computer programming
+- I'm curious about lots of things, I'm passionate about computer programming

 ## My View as a Knowledge Worker